Keeping it real vs. Too good to be true… Balance?

 Thanks again you guys, I really appreciate the imparted knowledge. 😀

 It's crazy how God made our hearts...
-They break but slowly heal back together, just like bones.
+They break easily but slowly heal back together, just like bones.

 - You must be logged in to reply to this topic.